jsturtevant/jsturtevant.github.io/_posts/2016-06-08-Running-scripts-pre-and-post-publish-in-ASPNET-Core-RC2.md

   - asp.net
 ---

 This week I ran into an issue when deploying a Service Fabric service where a library [file was not being copied to the output directory]().
-Since I am using [ASP.NET Core for my API layer](/posts/Integrating-ASPNET-Core-With-Service-Fabric-using-ICommunicationListener/) in the Service Fabric project, I had to go dig around how to figure out how to get the file to copied to the deployment folder during the [publishing of the ASP.NET Core application](https://docs.asp.net/en/latest/publishing/web-publishing-vs.html).
+Since I am using [ASP.NET Core for my API layer](/posts/Integrating-ASPNET-Core-With-Service-Fabric-using-ICommunicationListener/) in the Service Fabric project, I had to go dig around to figure out how to get the file to copy to the deployment folder during the [publishing of the ASP.NET Core application](https://docs.asp.net/en/latest/publishing/web-publishing-vs.html).

-> note that this may change with as [ASP.NET Core moves back to .csproj file](https://blogs.msdn.microsoft.com/dotnet/2016/05/23/changes-to-project-json/)
+> note that this solution with project.json may change with as [ASP.NET Core moves back to .csproj file](https://blogs.msdn.microsoft.com/dotnet/2016/05/23/changes-to-project-json/)

 What I learned is that in ASP.NET Core RC 2 you can add scripts to the ```prepublish``` and ```postpublish``` events by adding a ```scripts``` section to the ```project.json``` file.
 In my case I needed to copy a file to the deployment folder after the rest of the project as built.